$17.95 sale price when purchased online

 Description

-Omri Boehm is a professor of philosophy at the New School for Social Research.
-He is the author of The Binding of Isaac: A Religious Model of Disobedience and Kant's Critique of Spinoza.
-His writings on Israeli politics and culture have appeared in Haaretz, Die Zeit, The New York Times, and elsewhere.Dimensions (Overall): 8.5 Inches (H) x 5.75 Inches (W)
+Omri Boehm is an associate professor and the chair of the Department of Philosophy at the New School for Social Research in New York City.
+He is the author of Haitfa Republic (New York Review Books), The Binding of Isaac: A Religious Model of Disobedience, and Kant's Critique of Spinoza.
+His writings have appeared in The New York Times, Die Zeit, El País, and Haaretz, among other publications.Dimensions (Overall): 7.0 Inches (H) x 5.0 Inches (W)

 Weight: .81 Pounds